Start with a chisel and hand maul

 Work the chisel between the tiles and the concrete, hammering them up with a 2-lb. maul.Photo: Courtesy of The Family Handyman

 Smooth the old concrete

 After all the tile is broken up, spread thin-set mortar over the concrete to level and smooth it before laying the new floor.Photo: Courtesy of The Family Handyman

-There’s no easy way to do this.
+There’s no easy way on how to remove tile.
 Unlike tile on cement board or wood, there’s no underlayment or subfloor that can be pried up and thrown away.
-Removing tile from concrete requires knocking out the tiles and adhesive.
-It takes time and hard work.
+How to remove tile from concrete requires knocking out the tiles and adhesive.
+How to remove tile takes time and hard work.
 Even a small bathroom will take half a day, at a minimum.

 Use a 3/4- or 1-in. masonry chisel and a 2-lb. hand maul.
 Start at a broken tile or between tiles where the grout has loosened.
 Work the chisel under the tiles, forcing them loose.
 Strike the face of stubborn tiles to break them up for easier removal.
 Wear safety glasses, gloves, pants and a long-sleeve shirt, since hammering the tile sends sharp shards flying.
 Also wear a dust mask.